al3xandr3/al3xandr3.github.io/_posts/2013-06-20-data-presenting-techniques.md

 For example: "The speed improvement was in the same order as having Husain Bolt going instead at speed of a cheeta"

 Caveat: Be sure to make valid enough comparisons.
 Some things are just not the same.

+## Rates Caveats

+Rates are excellent to use in general, as a relative measure (instead of absolute) to measure progression over time, use for comparison to other rates, etc...

+But they could sometimes miss to give the whole view, example: lets say we looking at a web site login success rate, imagine that login success rate drops massively overnight, although nothing has changed on the login itself, what happened ?

+Typically we might have a situation where a new predominant link somewhere has started to send loads more traffic, that might not all be that interested in login, and even be there my misunderstanding.
+Thus the input traffic will grow massively but the number of logins might not grow at same volume, as users realize they are in wrong place and leave.

+So in this case the rate alone, will hint that login is performing much worse, while the actual net effect is positive.

+A way around this is to include with the rate the input volumes, especially if they are trended.

+So we can say we login rate dropped, but this is because of a massive influx of unqualified traffic hitting the login page.